-A guide or porter is a must for trekking in the Manaslu region is a must.
+A guide or porter is a must for trekking in the Manaslu region.

-Guides are key to your safety during the trek.
-So, it is better to hire a licensed trekking guide for trekking in Nepal.
-He will take you through the safest route, give you information about the area, and also help you find the accommodation at the best price.
+Guides are crucial to your safety during the trek.
+So, it is better to hire a licensed trekking guide in Nepal.
+He will take you through the safest route, give you information about the area, and help you find accommodation at the best price.

 Likewise, having a porter will help you carry your luggage throughout the trek.
-So, you can have an easy walk without having to worry about your luggage.
+So, you can have a leisurely walk without worrying about your luggage.

-The guide will charge you around 25$ to 35$ per day including their accommodation, food as well as insurance.
+The guide will charge you around 25$ to 35$ per day, including their accommodation, food, and insurance.
 And 15$-20$ per day for the porter.
 A similar charge will be taken by a porter cum guide.

 Transportation at Manaslu Base Camp Trek Cost

-However, you can share the cost of the jeep with other passengers in the jeep and it will take cost you around $30.
+However, you can share the jeep’s cost with other passengers, and it will cost you around $30.

 Cost of Food at Manaslu Base Camp Trek

-The higher the altitude the higher the cost of the food.
+The higher the altitude, the higher the cost of the food.
 In this trek, a meal will cost you around $5.
-Thus, you will be spending $20 on food for a day on average.
+Thus, on average, you will be spending $20 on food for a day.